vscode-shellcheck/shellcheck-binaries/README.md

 # ShellCheck binaries for the VS Code extension

-ShellCheck binaries distributed in `.tar.gz` format for Linux and macOS, including M1 Macs.
+ShellCheck binaries distributed in `.tar.gz` format for Linux and macOS.
 Used by [ShellCheck VS Code extension](https://github.com/vscode-shellcheck/vscode-shellcheck).

 ## Why?

-- ShellCheck doesn't officially provide binaries for M1 Macs.
-- ShellCheck ships binaries packaged in `.tar.xz` format, in which [`bindl`](https://github.com/felipecrs/bindl/issues/217) doesn't support.
+- ShellCheck ships binaries packaged in `.tar.xz` format, in which [`bindl`](https://github.com/felipecrs/bindl/issues/217) doesn't support by default.

 ## How to generate more binaries?